|

 constant, but it too should go up.
 These results should be visible to

 everyone and updated as frequently as possible.
-Updating once a day is good and is not too
+Updating once a day is good and is not too frequent.
+But having visible results is not

-is not enough.
-The line management
+enough.
+The line management must

-people at the right time.
-That
+at the right time.
+That reinforcement,

-to praise will be viewed as failure to support the initiatives.
+praise will be viewed as failure to support the initiatives.
 You would be amazed how some managers are

 reluctant to praise significant results.